Enhancement of quantum annealing via n-local catalysts: Discussion

-While it is challenging to pinpoint the exact structures of effective catalysts, it is possible to identify structures that are ineffective for solving MWIS problems.
-Using them, we developed a hierarchical framework of catalyst connections tailored for MWIS problems, potentially extending this methodology to other types of problems as well.
-The practical prescription would be to start adding $n$-local catalysts from the lower end of the hierarchy till the limitations of the setup and optimize their distribution over a few configurations to obtain the lowest possible energy state at the end of the anneal.
-Here, it is also worthy to note that $n>2$ couplings can in principle be generated in the quantum circuits framework non-perturbatively with polynomial complexity.
+While it is challenging to pinpoint the exact structures of direct-coupling catalysts, it is possible to identify structures that are ineffective for solving MWIS problems.
+Using them, we developed a hierarchical framework of catalyst connections tailored for MWIS problems, potentially extending this methodology to other types of problems as well. \rgg{In practice, one may progressively introduce $n$-local catalyst terms, starting from low locality and increasing $n$ until either the hardware or algorithmic limits are reached, or no further reduction in the final energy is observed.
+This hierarchical approach provides a systematic way to identify effective catalysts without full optimization.
+We emphasize, however, that increasing $n$-locality does not guarantee a monotonic improvement of the energy gap: beyond a certain point, additional multi-body terms can make the system more complex and may even reduce performance, as illustrated in some of the random-graph examples in the main text, where an $XX$ catalyst induces an additional phase transition.
+However, as discussed there, such detrimental cases are expected to be statistically rare.
+The proposed prescription is therefore meant as a practical and adaptive heuristic, not as a claim of universally monotonic enhancement.}

-These insights illustrate how an exponentially closing gap can be reopened under specific conditions.
-Although it remains challenging to design catalysts a priori for all cases, the non-locality induced by the quantum fluctuations offers a pathway to potentially achieve quantum advantage.
-Non-local catalysts induce entanglement across different sites in the problem graph, providing an additional source of entanglement alongside that generated by problem interactions.
+We further discuss gate based quantum circuit implementation of our proposed anneal protocol, where we show that, crucially, the $n-$local couplings can be generated by a circuit depth $O(n)$.
+Using this we demonstrate that the exponential reduction of anneal time translates into an order of magnitude reduction in number of gates necessary to obtain high fidelity solutions, offering a leap in efficient quantum computing. $n-$local catalysts induce entanglement across different sites in the problem graph, providing an additional source of entanglement alongside that generated by problem interactions.
 This entanglement is crucial for preventing gap closures.

-Let us conclude by noting that in most other approaches that disrupt adiabaticity, such as the quantum approximate optimization algorithm (QAOA) and quantum random walks (QRW), gates are applied for extended periods, inducing entanglement between different regions of the problem.
-This induced entanglement provides an alternative route to circumvent first-order phase transitions.
-The presence of entanglement can create possible superpositions of the correct states across the transition, automatically leading to level repulsion and ultimately removing the transition.
-The $n-$ local catalyst provides an adiabatic analogue to this process at the cost of multi-qubit control.
-We plan to study the consequences of this connection more in a future study.